sensepost/birp/Readme.md

 Pre-requisites:
 ---------------

-* Python libraries: py3270, colorama, IPython
+* Python libraries: py3270 (v0.2.0), colorama, IPython
-These can be installed with pip or easy_install
+These can be installed with pip or easy_install.
+The code has been updated to work with the new version of py3270, so make sure you upgrade your older versions.

 * Hacked x3270 client
 The patches are included.
 You can download the source at http://x3270.bgp.nu/download.html then cd to the x3270 directory once extracted, and patch -p1 < x3270-hack-full.patch